tzhang-Vincent/MiniProject/README.md

 3. Will then copy the initial data stored so as to maintain an original version as well as a version to analyze
 <br>
 4. Run through software to analyze text and image data from tweets<br>
 a.
-Use various image datasets from popular destinations to help train system<br>
+Use various image and text datasets from popular destinations to help train system<br>
 b.
 Text-determine reactions whether positive or negative<br>
 c.
 Images -output location and name of site<br>
 d.
 Store in system and assign either a favorable or unfavorable reaction to each picture depending on majority of reactions<br>